Ainsi soit je...

-Ainsi soit Je... (a play on ainsi soit-il, which can mean either "so be it" or "amen") is the second album by Mylène Farmer, released in April 1988.
+Ainsi soit je... (a play on ainsi soit-il, which can mean either "so be it" or "amen") is the second album by Mylène Farmer, released on March 18, 1988.
 It contains the hit singles "Sans contrefaçon", "Pourvu qu'elles soient douces" and "Sans logique".
-Generally well received by critics, it was very successful and remains to date the second best-selling album of the singer.
+Generally well received by critics, it was very successful and is, to date, Farmer's second best-selling LP.

 Background

 After the success of the album Cendres de lune and the hits "Sans contrefaçon" and "Ainsi soit je...", Farmer had no problem releasing a second album that would be well received by the public, enabling her to consolidate her growing popularity, thus preventing her from slipping back into anonymity.
 The album took from five to six months to be finished.
 It was recorded at studio Mega, Avenue Maréchal-Maunoury, in Paris (XVIe arrondissement) under the leadership of Thierry Rogen, a renowned sound engineer who had already worked in particular with Michel Sardou.

 The cover of the album shows Farmer turned sideways, accompanied by the puppet used in the music video for "Sans contrefaçon".
 The photographs of the booklet were made by Elsa Trillat.

 The album was released in April 1988 and met great success, both critically and commercially.